Dawn French: Stand-up comedy

 In 2014, French toured an autobiographical one woman show 30 Million Minutes in the UK and Oceania.
-The title is based on the amount of minutes she had been alive at the time of producing the show.
+The title is based on the number of minutes she had been alive at the time of producing the show.

-In 2022, she toured the UK with a further show titled Dawn French is a Huge Tw*t.
-In late 2022 it was announced that she would continue touring the UK with the same show in autumn 2023.
+In 2022, she toured the UK with a further show titled Dawn French is a Huge Twat.
+In late 2022 it was announced that she would continue touring the UK with the same show in Autumn 2023, with further shows taking place in Australia in 2024.

 Advertising

-French was chosen as the face of Terry's Chocolate Orange, until August 2007, when she was dropped.
+French was chosen as the face of Terry's Chocolate Orange, from 1997 until August 2007.
 She has also been in advertisements for the Churchill Insurance Company.

 In 2019, French provided her voice for numerous Station idents for Greatest Hits Radio.
 This was produced in partnership with Bespoke Music.

 In 2021, French was chosen to play the voice of a fairy lady for the Christmas food advertisements for leading retailer Marks and Spencers alongside Tom Holland voicing the company's mascot Percy Pig (who came to life for the first time in 29 years).
 In the main advert French as the fairy drops her magic wand onto a box covered in Percy pig wrappings, the lid opens and Percy pops out of the box.
 Throughout the rest of the advertisement she shows Percy all of the items which the retailer was selling for Christmas food.

-She later reprised the role for the 2022 M&S Christmas advert, playing alongside Jennifer Saunders voicing a sidekick called ‘Duckie’.
-The pair, in the main advert, go on a journey to fill Duckie with ‘some festive cheer’ while showing off the M&S Food Christmas range for 2022.
+She later reprised the role for the 2022 M&S Christmas advert, playing alongside Jennifer Saunders voicing a sidekick called 'Duckie'.
+The pair, in the main advert, go on a journey to fill Duckie with 'some festive cheer' while showing off the M&S Food Christmas range for 2022.

 Writing

 French has also written a best-selling epistolary autobiography, which she has titled Dear Fatty.
 French was paid a £1.5 million advance for the book, which was released in 2008.
 On an appearance on The Paul O'Grady Show on 6 October 2008, French said that "Fatty" is her nickname for Jennifer Saunders, as a joke about her own size.
 French said that she became great friends with Saunders well before they started working together, which was "over 30 years ago".
 The book consists of letters to the different people who have been in her life.
 In 2017, Me.
 You.
 A Diary, French's second non-fiction book, was released.
 She has also written four novels – A Tiny Bit Marvellous (2010), Oh Dear Silvia (2012), According to Yes (2015) and Because of You (2020).
+Because of You was longlisted for the 2021 Women's Prize for Fiction.
+Her third non-fiction book, The Twat Files, tied in to her second stand-up show Dawn French is a Huge Twat, was published in October 2023.